Selling a Home in Arizona? Here are the Closing Costs You’ll Pay

 “It doesn’t go up very much per year,” Wexler explains.
 “We have very stable rates.”

 On average, the state’s property taxes are about 0.72% of the home’s value, though it varies by county.
-The median annual property tax payment for an Arizona home is $1,356 for a home with the median assessed value of $187,700.
+Thus, the median annual property tax payment for an Arizona home with a median value of $430,500 is $3,100 annually.

 3. Loan reconveyance fee

-To complete your mortgage payoff you’ll need to pay for a reconveyance deed to furnish proof that the loan was paid off and your lender no longer has a claim to the property.
-The lender will generally charge a reconveyance fee of between $50 to $65 for the documentation.
+To complete your mortgage payoff, you’ll need to pay for a reconveyance deed to furnish proof that the loan was paid off and your lender no longer has a claim to the property.
+The lender will generally charge a reconveyance fee of between $50 and $65 for the documentation.

 4. Reconveyance recording fee